 2. Heat a Dutch oven or large sauté pan coated with schmaltz or oil, over medium-high heat.
 Brown brisket until caramelized, and set aside.
 In the same pan, brown onions, seasoned with salt and pepper, until caramelized and very soft.
 Add garlic and continue cooking for another 2 minutes.
 Combine onions and brisket in slow cooker or Dutch oven.

-3. Add paprika, sorghum, sweet potatoes, carrots, peanuts, tomatoes, pinto beans, black-eyed peas and whole eggs.
+3. Add paprika, wheat berries, sweet potatoes, carrots, peanuts, tomatoes, pinto beans, black-eyed peas and whole eggs.
 Add 8 cups of water.
 Cover and cook 16 hours until ready to serve.

 There are two methods to prep beans and black-eyed peas to achieve tender results.